A matcha lemonade is a refreshing and sweet green version of the classic half tea, half lemonade iced summer drink.

 How to Make Matcha Lemonade

 The first thing to do is to make a really simple simple syrup.
 Simple syrup is just 1 part sugar and 1 part water.

 Instead of boiling the sugar and water on a stovetop, I used my electric kettle to boil water then dissolved the sugar in the boiling water in a separate container.

 I do this part first since I want it to have enough time to cool down a bit before adding it to the other liquids.

 Next comes the juicing of a lemon.
+I like to use a citrus juicer since I usually make more than one serving have it makes the job easier.
 You just need the juice of one lemon for one serving.

 Make sure to take out the seeds.

 To make the lemonade, I use a cocktail shaker to mix the lemon juice, water, and the simple sugar together.

 Shake, shake, shake the cocktail shaker.